Catherine O'Brian, Grants Coordinator-Arts in Education & Arts in Health Care

-Since 1993, Catherine O'Brian has been the Arts in Education Coordinator for the State Arts Council.
-Her previous employment was at the University of New Hampshire (UNH) Manchester where initiated and coordinated a poetry reading series and the Jazz in the Mills Concerts.
+Catherine O'Brian joined the State Arts Council's staff in 1993.
+She oversees grants and services for Arts in Education and Arts in Health Care.
+Her prior experience includes working at the University of New Hampshire (UNH) Manchester where initiated and coordinated a poetry reading series and the Jazz in the Mills Concerts.

-Previously, she was a program director for NH Girls Clubs, writing grants and designing year-round creative arts programs for low-income youth.
+She also served as a program director for New Hampshire Girls Clubs, writing grants and designing year-round creative arts programs for low-income youth.
 While there, she won a national award for the building of a community playground with community youth and neighbors.
 She has done social work and outreach with low-income immigrants while working at the Latin American Cultural and Social Center and has taught English as a Second Language.

 As Arts in Education Coordinator, Catherine has participated in the following: